How to Sell a Boat Dealership

 About Boat Dealerships in The United States

-The oat dealership industry has grown substantially over the past five years, and dealerships are expected to sustain growth for the foreseeable future.
+The boat dealership industry has grown substantially over the past five years, and dealerships are expected to sustain growth for the foreseeable future.
 Boat dealerships primarily retail new and used boats in combination with activities, such as repair services and selling replacement parts and accessories.
 Many boat dealerships also retail new and used outboard motors, boat trailers, marine supplies, parts, and accessories (Business Reference Guide).
 The most recent sales data is as follows:

 • There are approximately 105,000 boat dealerships in the U.S.